tjol/sprintf-rs/README.md

 assert_eq!(s, "3 + 9 = 12\n");
 ```

-`libc` is a dev dependency as it is used in the tests to compare results. `std`
+`libc` is a dev dependency as it is used in the tests to compare results.
+This
-is used for some maths functions.
+crate depends on `std` for string formatting, memory allocation, and
+floating-point maths.